 - how these complaints may be responded to (either through informal resolution, formal complaints resolution processes or investigation and/or disciplinary processes).

 Government is continuing to consider options for reform following the completion of the review, including recommendation 27 of the Yoorrook Justice Commission’s Yoorrook For Justice report, published on 4 September 2023, which involves Victoria’s police oversight system.

-As outlined in 2.2 above, government has also undertaken a significant body of work to implement recommendations 85 and 86, working with the LSC and participating Uniform Law jurisdictions on implementation of these reforms.
+As outlined in 2.2 above, government has also undertaken a significant body of work to develop reform proposals to implement recommendations 85 and 86 including engaging with the LSC and other participants in the multijurisdictional Legal Profession Uniform Law scheme.